World stocks hold near record highs, oil keeps below $100 on peace deal hopes

 Gold was steady at $4,789 an ounce.

-(Reporting by Ankur Banerjee in Singapore; Editing by Kevin Buckland, Shri Navaratnam, Lincoln Feast and Joe Bavier)
+(Reporting by Ankur Banerjee in Singapore; Editing by Lincoln Feast, Joe Bavier and Louise Heavens)